antoine-rocher/ar-personal-website/src/pages/index.md

         url: 'https://drive.google.com/open?id=1KxhmcpbnE81xT4UnVqSF5fVsZA8B1ovE'
     component: ContentBlock
     content: >-
       Welcome !
-I am a recent graduate in Astrophysique from the Master in Astrophysics of the Université Claude Bernard Lyon 1.
+I am a recent graduate in Astrophysics from the Master in Astrophysics of the Université Claude Bernard Lyon 1.
 I did my Master thesis in Marseille in cosmology and my main research interests are cosmology and extragalactic astrophysics.